Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of the NGAS in the Leading Order to QFT in the Massive Symmetric Phase

-One can carry out the renormalization programme (in the LO) by noting that [18] :
+One can carry out the renormalization program (in the LO) by noting that [18] :

-(i) the vacuum-configuration corresponds to the absolute (global) minimum of $~U_{0}(\sigma)~$, i.e. by solving :
+(i) the vacuum-state-configuration corresponds to the absolute (global) minimum of $~U_{0}(\sigma)~$, i.e. by solving :

-(ii)~the $~\it{renormalised}~$ mass in LO is given by
+(ii)~the $~\it{renormalized}~$ mass in LO is given by

-(iii) ~the LO-renormalised coupling strength is likewise defined to be:
+(iii) ~the LO-renormalized coupling-strength is likewise defined to be:

 where $~\sigma_{0}~$ corresponds to the vacuum-configuration as defined by eqn.(111).
-It is directly verified by minimisation of $~U_{0}(\sigma)~$ ( see, eqn.(111)), that the {\it global} minimum of the former occurs at $~\sigma_{0}~=~0~$, which is consistent with $\sigma = 0.$ as it should be.
-Next, evaluating eqn.(112) at $~\sigma_{0}~=~0~$ one gets the renormalised mass :
+It is directly verified by minimization of $~U_{0}(\sigma)~$ ( see, eqn.(111)), that the {\it global} minimum of the former occurs at $~\sigma_{0}~=~0~$, which is consistent with $\sigma = 0.$ as it should be since the symmetric case is being considered.
+Next, evaluating eqn.(112) at $~\sigma_{0}~=~0~$ one gets the renormalized mass :

-Similarly,~ after a straight forward calculation, one obtains ref.[18] the renormalised coupling as given by:
+Similarly,~ after a straight forward calculation, one obtains [18] the renormalized coupling as given by:

 where again $~I_{-1}(x)~$ is defined as per the general definition given in eqn.(108).